Hispanic Heritage Month is an annual U.S. government celebration of the Hispanic contributions to our American culture from September 15 – October 25.

 Some think “Hispanic” includes Portuguese heritage.
-Many Brazilians do not consider themselves “Hispanic.”
-It means Spain to Brazilians and Brazilians do not have a Spanish heritage.
+Most Brazilians do not consider themselves “Hispanic.”

 “Latin” is a French term that includes the Latin Europeans (Italian, French, Spanish, Portuguese, and Romanian) and Latin Americans.

 “Latino” means “Latin man” or “Latin people” in Spanish.
 In popular usage in the United States, Latino has come to mean Mexican-American.
-New York City has large Caribbean and South American populations who get put under the Latino banner as well.
+New York City has large Caribbean and South American populations who are considered Latino as well.